caltechlibrary/newt/ws.1.md

 -port
 : set the port the web server listens on

+-verbose
+: show verbose logging of requests, e.g. contents of a POST

 # EXAMPLE

 In the example below the web server would listen for `http://localhost:8080`